mokainzi/python/README.md

 # python
-This repo is for R related stuff.
+This repo is for Python related stuff.